Ajin: Demi-Human: Live-action film

 The production of a live-action film was announced in November 2016, with release on September 30, 2017.
 The director is Katsuyuki Motohiro, with Takeru Satoh in the lead role.
 The action scenes were planned by the team behind the Rurouni Kenshin films, which also starred Satoh.
 The additional cast includes Tetsuji Tamayama, Rina Kawaei, Minami Hamabe, Yuu Shirota, Yudai Chiba and Yuki Yamada.

 Reception

 The Japanese manga news site Comic Natalie awarded the series third place in its poll of the best manga in 2013.
 The third volume ranked 6th on the Oricon manga chart on the week of its release.
 In a survey of 400 manga and publishing professionals for the manga guidebook Kono Manga ga Sugoi!, the series was rated 3rd place in a list of top 20 manga for Male readers.
 The manga had over 4 million copies in print as of December 2015.

-The series was listed as a nominee for the Readers Award in the 18th Tezuka Osamu Cultural Prize, and in the General category in the 38th Kodansha Manga Awards.
+The series was listed as a nominee for the 18th Tezuka Osamu Cultural Prize's Readers Award, and in the 38th Kodansha Manga Awards for the general category.